5warna/Food-Delivery-Prediction/README.md

     - Numerical Features: Imputed using median strategy, then scaled with StandardScaler.

-    - Categorical Features: Imputed with the most frequent strategy, encoded via OneHotEncoder, and scaled.
+    - Categorical Features: Imputed with the most frequent strategy, encoded via OneHotEncoder.

-Saves the preprocessing object (preprocessor.pkl) for future use.
+- Saves the preprocessing object (preprocessor.pkl) for future use.

 3. Model Training

-- Trains and evaluates various regressors including:

-- Linear, Decision Tree, Random Forest, XGBoost, CatBoost, etc.
+- Trains and evaluates various regressors including Linear, Decision Tree, Random Forest, XGBoost, CatBoost, etc.

 - The best model is saved as a serialized file (model.pkl).